SPECTR

 replay(ingest(X)) == X

-The original stream is fully reconstructible from the ledger alone.
-Nothing is discarded, approximated, or summarised.
+Nothing is thrown away or summarised.
 Every bit that went in comes back out.
+The original is fully rebuildable from the record alone.

 How It Works